-Essentials of Child and Youth Care Practice 0.5 unit Prerequisite: CHYS 1110 (may be taken concurrently with CHYS 1120) and admission to the Bachelor of Arts (Child and Youth Study)
+Essentials of Child and Youth Care Practice

+Prerequisite: Admission to the Bachelor of Arts (Child and Youth Study)

 An examination of the essential elements of professional practice in the field of child and youth care.
 Students will examine the concept of professionalism as it applies to child and youth care practice together with a number of specific professional skills including observations skills, interpersonal communication, problem-solving, documentation and report writing.